 Experts from Elektrobit and ANSYS demonstrate how optical simulation and virtual prototyping can help to solve the challenges of HUD design.

 Elektrobit’s Jochen Steuerwald demonstrates a typical workflow using EB tresos, a tooling solution for electronic control unit development using AUTOSAR Classic.

 Elektrobit demonstrates how the EB robinos Predictor Eval Kit generates an ADASIS electronic horizon in a development environment.

-Experts from Continental and Elektrobit outline the general trends in in-vehicle architectures with HPCs and share their experience with Adaptive and Classic AUTOSAR platforms.
+Continental’s Bruno Nunes-Silva and Peer Sterner of Elektrobit outline the general trends in in-vehicle architectures with HPCs and share their experience with Adaptive and Classic AUTOSAR platforms.

 Experts from Elektrobit and Equinix discuss ways to manage the massive volumes of data required for ADAS and automated driving development.

-Elektrobit’s HMI development tooling expert outlines how EB GUIDE can help improve the automotive user experience.
+Catalin Priboi Catalin, Elektrobit’s HMI development tooling expert, outlines how EB GUIDE can help improve the automotive user experience.